12. Data frames#

 Apart from class

-, they must be equipped with the following
+, data frames must be equipped with the following

 special attributes: